beatrizpenalva/millennium/README.md

 ## 🎯 Challenge

 The proposal was to develop an app to encode and decode messages using the Ceaser Cipher method in two weeks, using only vanilla JavaScript, HTML5 and CSS3.
-The first project developed in [Laboratoria](https://www.laboratoria.la/) Bootcamp.

 <p align="center">
   <img src="https://i.giphy.com/media/AWv3UAFkgz39u/giphy.webp"></img>